 Welcome a “lovey”: Have your baby bring a favourite blanket or stuffed animal when he’s visiting a new place or staying with a sitter.
 Also called a transitional object, a lovey can boost his confidence and help him feel more secure.

-Stick to routine as far as possible: Work out a schedule for feedings, naps, and playtime that’s roughly the same every day.
+Stick to a routine as far as possible: Work out a schedule for feedings, naps, and playtime that’s roughly the same every day.
 Routine is very comforting and helps your baby feel secure.
 Weekends and weekdays should follow a similar pattern.